 How to Buy Stock for Your Investment Portfolio

 Over the past couple of centuries, business ownership, including ownership of publicly traded companies in the form of common stock, has been the most lucrative asset class for those wanting to build wealth.
 Despite the higher-than-average volatility, when you buy stock and earn the legal right to participate in the profits and losses of the enterprise, your money can grow in a way that simply isn't possible with bonds, certificates of deposit, or in some cases, even real estate.

 For new investors and would-be investors, one of the more common questions asked involves how to buy stock.
-There are several different ways to buy stock, each with its own advantages and disadvantages, including tax and liquidity considerations.
-Some popular options can help you gain a general layout of the land, and be better informed to make decisions of equity acquisition.
+There are several different ways to start investing in stocks, each with its own advantages and disadvantages, including tax and liquidity considerations.
+Some popular options can help you gain a general lay of the land and be better informed to make decisions about equity acquisition.

 If you want to buy stock with no restrictions, no tax advantages, and no contribution limits, the easiest way is to open a brokerage account.
 Choosing a specific brokerage house involves several considerations, such as whether you want a full-service broker or a discount broker that does nothing more than executing your stock trades at rock-bottom prices, but these days it is as easy as taking five minutes to fill out a series of questions online.

 Imagine you wanted to open an account at Charles Schwab, one of the biggest brokers in the United States.
 You would fill out the online application, providing your name, address, Social Security number, employment information, and more depending upon whether or not you wanted to add margin debt capability or stock option trading privileges.
 You would then send in the minimum account balance or, alternatively, sign up for monthly direct deposits or electronic sweeps from a Schwab checking account.